StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 30/09/2020 - Cstadther - Fixed issues with 0.7.3 and importer functionality, media type is now required in order to overwrite files.
 - 30/09/2020 - Esrin - Fixed missing tab overflows for sheets.
 - 30/09/2020 - Esrin - Updated Spanish language file provided by ForjaSalvaje.
 - 30/09/2020 - Esrin - Merged in the DsN support and added the required SASS to coincide with their alpha release.